w33zl/FSBuild/README.md

 The project configuration file is not needed to run the tool, if it is missing it will be created on the first run.
 The configuration file has the following items:

 * **name:** The name of your mod, will be the name of the output zip archive
 * **sourceLanguage:** The language to translate _from_.
 Currently supports EN, DE and FR.
 This means that if DE is the sourceLanguage, the translations will be in EN and FR.
+If omitted, EN will be chosen as source language.
 * **excludeFiles:** An array of file and folder names to be excluded from the zip archive

 _**Note:** The `.fsproj`, `fsbuild` and your zip file will be automatically added to the blacklist and is not needed in the 'excludeFiles' section._